DieRoteRuebe/Assembly-Register-Tracker/README.md

 ## License Generator Script

-This project includes a script to generate a third-party license file.
+This project includes a script to generate a third-party license file from a license.json generated via `license-checker --json > licenses.json`.
 To generate the `THIRDPARTYLICENSES.md` file, you can run the following command:

 ```bash
 node generate-licenses.js